seedcard/UPDATE/Task1-backup-metadata-changes.md

 ## IMPORTANT: Use Original Code, Not Modified Version

-Your backup.go file contains a **modified version** that only engraves words 4-9.
+The backup.go file contains a **modified version** that only engraves words 4-9.
 **This must be replaced with the original code** that engraves all 12 words.

 Look for the commented section labeled "Good code / original code" - that's what should be used.

-**HOWEVER:** Keep the QR code disabled as it is in your current modified version.
+**HOWEVER:** Keep the QR code disabled as it is in the current modified version.

 ## Quick Reference